Indice de 0

-Score de 3
+Indice de 3

 Dell used 2-3 board part numbers, with 2 models being known.
 The following boards exist for this machine (well, at least what the Wiki creator knows about):

-- 0HJ054 (5150/E510)
+- 0HJ054 (5150/E510) (Fully 4GB addressable)

 This machine has 2 limitations for processors.

-- 0HJ054 can take up to the Pentium D 945.
+- 0HJ054 board systems can take up to the Pentium D 945.

-- 0WG621 systems are limited to the Pentium 4 670, but accept 2MB cache processors.
-Using a Pentium D in these will lead to a microcode complaint.
-These are also very likely to be nearly maxed out processor wise.
+- 0WG621 systems are limited to the Pentium 4 670, but accept 2MB L2 cache processors.